chef/chef-oss-practices/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Explain how chef-oss-practices is not working as expected.
+about: Explain how THIS_SOFTWARE is not working as expected.
 labels: 'Type: Bug'
 ---